Light therapy or Phototherapy, is the treatment of a disorder by exposure

 medical alternative.
 Conservative management of acute and chronic injuries

 and postoperative wounds has come to include the use of photo energy because

 it is quickly effective, cost effective, and easy to administer.
 Back

 Light is energy that moves in a wave pattern.
 Light is also characterized

 by its wavelength in the electromagnetic spectrum.
-PAIN-X-2000 products
+Most of our infrared products

 are available in red, orange, yellow, green, and blue which lie in the

 visible spectrum.
 These therapeutic colors of photo energy lie between

 the infrared and ultraviolet wavelengths.
 This combination of infrared